 In the case of a serious health or safety emergency students are encouraged to contact staff at their DIS location as soon as possible.
-DIS Copenhagen and Stockholm both monitor an after hours emergency cell phone outside of business hours.
+DIS Copenhagen and Stockholm both monitor an after hours Health and Safety Emergency Phone outside of business hours.
 Students and families will receive electronic emergency contact cards that can be downloaded to smart phones and electronic contact databases.
-Parents, guardians, and friends in the U.S. are encouraged to contact the North American Office during business hours and the North American Office after hours emergency phone when the office is closed.
+Parents, guardians, and friends in the U.S. are encouraged to contact the North American Office during business hours and the North American Office after hours Health and Safety Emergency Phone when the office is closed.

 5. Communication: DIS to Students

 DIS will reach out to students individually and as a group as necessary.
 DIS maintains local addresses and phone numbers for all students, as well as an all-student email and SMS text service.
-In case DIS needs to reach student while on study tour, staff remaining in Copenhagen have a full overview of students in attendance, hotel addresses, scheduled events, and tour leaders’ cell phone numbers.
+In case DIS needs to reach a student while on Study Tour, staff remaining in Copenhagen have a full overview of students in attendance, hotel addresses, scheduled events, and tour leaders’ cell phone numbers.